-The States/ UTs may incorporate the indicative guidelines for the new Job Cards.
+The States/ UTs may incorporate the indicative guidelines in design and utilization of the new Job Cards.
 Expenditure involved for printing of new job cards, if required, will be met from administrative expenditure within the ceiling of 6% of the State's Mahatma Gandhi NREGS funds.